frankyang3/cs1xa3/Project01/README.md

 Execution: Type 4 in the menu.
 This will show a prompt, type in the file extension such as txt, pdf.
 Reference: This feature was made with help from https://unix.stackexchange.com/questions/64148/how-do-i-make-ls-show-file-sizes-in-megabytes

-## Custom Feature
+## Custom Feature - Priority TODO List
-Description: This feature counts all files inside the repo with a user inputted extension (without .)
+Description: When selected, this feature will prompt for the user to retrieve the todo list or input a new item.
+If the user chooses to retrieve the list, the todo list will get printed.
+If the user chooses to input a new item, the todo list will prompt for a priority and item.
+The list then sorts the item into the existing list according to priority.
-Execution: Type 4 in the menu.
-This will show a prompt, type in the file extension such as txt, pdf.
+Execution: Type 5 in the menu.
+This will show a prompt to either retrieve the list or input a new item.
+To see the list, type 2.
+To input a new item, type 1.
+Then input a priority (higher is higher on list), then input the TODO item.
+The TODO list will be updated
-Reference: This feature was made with help from https://unix.stackexchange.com/questions/64148/how-do-i-make-ls-show-file-sizes-in-megabytes
+Reference: NOT BUILT YET

-## Custom Feature
+## Custom Feature - Conflict Detector
-Description: This feature counts all files inside the repo with a user inputted extension (without .)
+Description: This feature will take two file paths, and compare the inside of the files.
+Any differences will get printed into a separate difflog.txt file.
+Each difference will show the line number, and both versions of that line.
-Execution: Type 4 in the menu.
-This will show a prompt, type in the file extension such as txt, pdf.
+Execution: Type 6 in the menu, then you will be prompted to enter 2 file paths, one after the other.
+The feature will create or overwrite the difflog.txt file showing the differenes of the two files.
-Reference: This feature was made with help from https://unix.stackexchange.com/questions/64148/how-do-i-make-ls-show-file-sizes-in-megabytes
+Reference: NOT BUILT YET